MakeSchool-Tutorials/react-meteor-d3-heroku-tutorial/P3-going-react/content.md

 >    });
 > ```

-You need to connect the form to the function on submit and we do this by using the following event handler on the form:
+You need to connect the form to the function on submit and we do this by using the following event handler on the form tag:

 `<form onSubmit={this.handleSubmit}>`